NotRequiem/screenshare-tool/README.md

 2. The program requires administrator privileges.

 ## Currently in Development
-1. Detections for file executions using hive transactions.

-2. Detections for files without name and/or extension using System logs being reading and written by Windows constantly (so bypassers wont be able to modify it).

-3. Detections for deleted BAM keys using the SYSTEM hive (a better method than the one integrated into Registry Explorer).

-4. Detections for Task Scheduler bypasses.
+1. Detections for Task Scheduler bypasses.

-5. Unplugged USB checks for any device.
+2. Unplugged USB checks for any device.

+3. Detections for files executed without extension.

 ## Disclaimers